layer5io/docs/content/en/cloud/miscellaneous/white-label-logo.md

 1. **Select the Text Element:** Identify the text element within the logo design that contains the brand name or specific branding elements.

-1. **Replace Text with Custom Letters:** Use the Text Tool (shortcut: T) to select the text element.
+1. **Replace Text with Custom Letters:** Use the Text Tool (shortcut: <button class="kbc-button kbc-button-xs">T</button>) to select the text element.
 Delete the existing text and replace it with custom letters from the [Figma](https://www.figma.com/file/5ZwEkSJwUPitURD59YHMEN/Layer5-Designs?type=design&node-id=25126%3A7220&mode=design&t=n1b199pVzQKGxw1l-1) design file.

 1. **Adjust Letter Spacing and Size:** Fine-tune the letter spacing and size to ensure consistency and readability.